StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Configure VPC FlowLogs

-For each VPC that you want to analyse, a FlowLog needs to be configured with the settings described below.
+For each VPC that you want to analyse, a FlowLog needs to be configured.
 The process of adding FlowLogs for new VPCs could be automated using a Lambda triggered by a CloudTrail event that creates the FlowLog.
+Relations will be retrieved from Flowlogs for EC2 instances and RDS database instances with a static public or private IP address and emit the proper URNs.
+For public IP addresses `urn:host:/{ip-address}`, for private IP addresses the URN has the form `urn:vpcip:{vpc-id}/{ip-address}`.

 * **Type** - `AWS::EC2::FlowLog`
 * **Properties:**